 Redesign High-Value Operations

+Every delay in key departments adds up to major hospital cost reduction opportunities if handled strategically.
 Look closely at departments that carry the heaviest load, like surgery, imaging, lab, and ER.
 These areas often have a ton of moving parts, and when something slows down, the costs stack up quickly.

 Use Technology to Improve Productivity